-Heavy rains or prolonged rainy periods often encourage the growth of mushrooms (toadstools) in home lawns and other turf areas.
+Heavy rains or prolonged rainy periods often encourage the growth of mushrooms (toadstools) in lawns and other turf areas.
 Most often, the mushrooms will appear randomly across the lawn.
-Mushrooms may also emerge in more organized circular or part-circle patterns, the fruiting bodies arising from a soil-inhabiting fungus - a condition popularly referred to as "fairy ring".
+If the mushrooms emerge in more organized circular or part-circle patterns, they are the fruiting bodies arising from a soil-inhabiting fungus.
+This condition is popularly referred to as "fairy ring".
 Fairy rings may be from 1 to 12 or more feet in diameter; mushrooms may never be seen with some fairy rings, or may emerge only during rainy weather.
 Once they appear, fairy rings often continue to grow and enlarge for many years.

 Mushrooms found growing in lawns should NEVER be eaten, unless you are well acquainted with the different species.
 Many mushrooms are poisonous to some degree and ONLY an expert can distinguish between edible and poisonous species.
 Since young children and pets may be tempted to eat mushrooms, remove the obvious fungal structures by raking, mowing, or hand-picking can avoid the possibility of poisoning or illness.